Evidence-Grade Data Infrastructure for Regulated Workflows

 | CSRD/ESRS Reporting | 📊 Module 4 | Corporate Sustainability Reporting with 5 dedicated APIs | EU Taxonomy, materiality, emissions, social metrics, governance |

 All components share a common evidence layer: ECDSA-signed responses, SHA-256 hashing, Evidence Pack Manifests (EPM), and on-chain anchoring (XRPL live per-transaction, Polygon contract deployed).
-The platform runs 230+ production endpoints across 4 compliance modules.
+The platform runs 206+ compliance tools + 20 AgentGuard security tools with 80+ REST endpoints.
+As part of OracleNet, agents can access 1,229 tools across 103 servers including 13 blockchain oracles, macro intelligence, and travel/business tools.

 FeedOracle is an independent infrastructure provider with no formal partnership, endorsement, or affiliation with any blockchain foundation, regulatory body, or data source referenced in this document.